NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Base type for distributed conductances on an area of a cell producing a (not necessarily ohmic) current.</i>
+<i>Base type for distributed conductances on an area of a cell producing a (not necessarily ohmic) current .</i>